axibase/atsd/changelogs/2017_13/README.md

 /* Parse date using the UTC offset provided as the third argument. */ date_parse("31.01.2017 12:36:03.283", "dd.MM.yyyy HH:mm:ss.SSS", "+01:00")

-/* If the time zone (offset) is specified in the timestamp string, it should be exactly the same as provided by the third argument. */ date_parse("31.01.2017 12:36:03.283 Europe/Berlin", "dd.MM.yyyy HH:mm:ss.SSS ZZZ", "Europe/Berlin")
+/* Time zone (offset) specified in the timestamp must be the same as provided in the third argument. */ date_parse("31.01.2017 12:36:03.283 Europe/Berlin", "dd.MM.yyyy HH:mm:ss.SSS ZZZ", "Europe/Berlin")
 ```